 - Always be suspicious.
 Online crooks (hackers) are getting craftier all the time.

 - Don’t ever think that you are too small for hackers to target you.
 They may not be after your money, but after control of your computer to attack other computers.

-- You are smarter than the computer.
+- You are smarter than a computer.

-- The computer is just a tool.
+- A computer is just a tool.

 - Take care of your equipment and it will take care of you.

 - SAVE EARLY AND SAVE OFTEN.
 Losing important files and information is never fun.
 Have a backup plan for BOTH your data and operating system.